Daniel-Chin/AuthedIP/specification.md

 limitations
   may need salting to prevent slow brute force of signature.
-Controller should declare salt of the day.
+Controller should declare salt of the day. the conversation between router and verifier should be encrypted. or, check source IP.
+    otherwise, attacker can
+      send fake "duplicated packets" to verifier.
+The first ones will pass through. send fake alerts to routers.

 registration
   RSA full key is 512 bits.
 Too long for every packet, so in the packet we only put the 8-byte suffix.
 This allows 256^8=1e+19 different accounts in the enterprise.